iobroker-community-adapters/ioBroker.ical/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ### **WORK IN PROGRESS**
+* IMPORTANT: data.table is now a stringified array!!
+Consider when using this value!
+* (Apollon77) Optimize for js-controller 3.3
 * (BasGo) added analysis for events marked as private in Google Calendar
 * (jens-maus) updated dependencies